WooglinAlphaZeta/wooglin-app/README.md

-# wooglin-app
+# Wooglin-app
-The SPA portion of Wooglin -- placeholder repo.
+The Web-App Version of Wooglin.